BostonNPS/Thought_Board/readme.md

 sudo apt-get install mongodb
 sudo apt-get install chromium-browser
 ```
-MongoDB will take awhile.

-3. `git clone` this repository.
+3. It should be noted that the mongoDB takes awhile to set everything up.
+Once its all done, `git clone` this repository.
 4. `cd` into the directory and then `git clone https://github.com/twitter/twemoji.git` to include emoji support across all platforms.
 Many thanks to the Twemoji team and Twitter for making this great library publicly available.
 5. It is reccommended that you setup a local wifi network using the Raspberry Pi to simplify managing the kiosks.
 This is particularly useful if you don't have a preexisting network.
 Even if you do, public wifi ap's typically have captive log-in portals and other things that are also an impediment to automatically getting kiosks running without additional intervention.
 [The easiest tutorial is probably here on the adafruit website](https://learn.adafruit.com/setting-up-a-raspberry-pi-as-a-wifi-access-point/overview).
 Follow all those instructions and come back here.
 6. Set the Node.js app and chromium-browser (if you are using the Pi to be host and run client on a display) to load up on boot.
 I have found that the ~.config/autostart/ folder is the easiest and most reliable way to get things started for Node and Chromium.
 Make a .desktop startup file, perhaps "Thought_Board.desktop" in ~.config/autostart/ that executes the startup script included in this repository: